Inrixia/Floatplane-Downloader/wiki/settings.md

 }
 ```
 This is a channel named "Floatplane Exclusive".<br>
-Videos that have "FF Exclusive: " in their title will be sorted into this channel.<br>
+Videos that have "FP Exclusive: " in their title will be sorted into this channel.<br>
 <br>

 A few more notes regarding channels:<br>
 - First come first served, the first channel a video matches to is what it goes into, channels are checked top to bottom in the config.
 Videos cannot be sorted into multiple channels.
 - You can have multiple identifiers per channel to allow for more accurate matching.
+- The `check` string is removed from the video's title if the `type`is equal to "title".